 Connecting with the students

-Young students like young teachers.
-It pains me to say it.
-They respect older teachers, sure they do, but let's face facts - they're not going to get out a magazine picture of a Korean boy band and ask you to point at which one you think has the best hair.
+In general, young students like and identify better with young teachers.
+And it pains me to say that.
+They respect older teachers, sure they do, but let's face facts - if you're an older teacher, they're not going to get out a magazine picture of a Korean boy band and ask you to point at which one you think has the best hair.

-Result - The final round goes to the young upstarts and ladies and gentlemen, we have a tie.
-Young teachers 5 older teachers 5.
-Hold on - I think I just got a message on my pager.
-Oh these damn buttons are so fiddly.
+Result - The final round goes to the young upstarts and ladies and gentlemen - we have a tie!